scylladb/scylladb/README.md

 administration, architecture, basic NoSQL concepts, using drivers for application development, Scylla setup, failover, compactions, multi-datacenters and how Scylla integrates with third-party applications.

-## Building Fedora-based Docker image
+## Building a CentOS-based Docker image

 Build a Docker image with: